phpfontana/git-version-control/README.md

 git config --global user.email <example@email.com>  # To setup email
 ```

-To list all your current configurations use.
+To list all current configurations use the following command.
 ```
 git config --list
 ```